danforthcenter/plantcv-tutorial-seeds/README.md

-# Tutorial Title
+# Seeds Analysis Tutorial

-Description of tutorial.
+Analyze seed size and color using plantCV.

 Create a Binder launch button: